There are shops (art boutiques, designer stores, and second-hand places) and restaurants at Jaffa Flea Market (Shuk Hapishpeshim).

 Notes:

-- This post focuses on Jaffa Flea Market.
+- This post focuses on the Jaffa Flea Market.
 If you want to see other attractions in Jaffa, check out Old Jaffa and Jaffa Port.

 - Shuk Hapishpeshim means Flea Market in Hebrew.